thierrygosselin/grur/README.md

 This package has been developed in the open, and it wouldn’t be nearly as good without your contributions.
 There are a number of ways you can help me make this package even better:

--   If you don’t understand something, please let me know.
+-   If you don’t understand something, please let me know and raise an [issue](https://github.com/thierrygosselin/grur/issues)
 -   Your feedback on what is confusing or hard to understand is valuable.
 -   If you spot a typo, feel free to edit the underlying page and send a pull request.